jbaker8935/switcheroo/design.md

 6. On each tick: process input, update selection/hover state, run AI when applicable, mutate game state, enqueue render commands, and flush frame.
-7. Detect win/exit conditions, play the appropriate victory or defeat jingle, lock in the winning-path highlight until the next reset, update the session scoreboard bitmap, and transition overlays as needed.
+7. Detect win/exit conditions, play the appropriate victory or defeat jingle, lock in the winning-path highlight (one cell per row, rows 2-7, using CLUT color changes) until the next reset, update the session scoreboard bitmap, and transition overlays as needed.

 ## Video Subsystem